wangqiang1588/tfo-graphviz/readme.txt

 Installation is simple.
 Either install from directly within WordPress or:

 1. Download and unzip the plugin to the `/wp-content/plugins/tfo-graphviz` directory within your WordPress installation.
-1. Make the directory `/wp-content/tfo-graphviz` and make it writeable by the web server - this is where generated images and image maps go.
+1. Make the directory `/wp-content/tfo-graphviz` and make it writable by the web server - this is where generated images and image maps go.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Choose a generation method on the plugin settings page.
 1. Use the `[graphviz]` shortcode to generate graphs.

 You will also need Graphviz installed on the host.
 See the FAQ and http://www.graphviz.org/Download.php .